-Under the SAP, the government was required to, among other prescriptions, cut back on public spending and other forms of social interventions including subsidies.
-The policy feedback from the SAP on the education sector was debilitating (Poku et al., 2013).
+In the run up to the Fourth Republic, several problems were perceived in the education system.
+Zahariadis (2014) maintains that there are three mechanisms through which issues come to be framed as problems.
+These mechanisms are policy feedback, focusing events and indicators.
+Regarding policy feedback, Ghana's adoption of the SAP of the Bretton Woods institutions in the 1980s had debilitating consequences for the education system of the country.
+As part of the implementation process, the government was required to, among other prescriptions, cut back on public spending and other forms of social interventions including subsidies.
 The portion of Gross Domestic Product (GDP) spent on education fell from over six percent in 1976 to just over one percent.
 Consequently, most schools had no textbooks, no chalk, and, more often than not, few teachers.
 In senior secondary schools, mismanagement and inadequate budgets forced boarding schools to close many weeks of the school year (Sawyerr, 1997).
 The National Education Forum (1999) sums up the effect of the SAP on the education sector of the country:

 The percentage of GDP allocated to education dropped from 6.4 percent to 1.7 percent.
 The real levels of financing fell by about two-thirds.
 Government resources were no longer available to construct, complete or maintain educational facilities.
 Scarcity of foreign exchange affected the country's ability to purchase textbooks and other teaching and learning materials.
-At the basic education level, the ratio of trained teachers to untrained teachers fell significantly and low motivation and morale led to ineffective supervision.
-(National Education Forum, 1999, p.
+At the basic education level, the ratio of trained teachers to untrained teachers fell significantly and low motivation and morale led to ineffective supervision (National Education Forum, 1999, p.
 9).

-In a country where cost of education provision is heavily subsidized by the government, the decision to cut down on the social interventions as part of the pursuit of the SAP was the spear in the Achilles heel of the education system.
-The school system was left dejected, as basic resources and materials required for its running were not forth-coming from the government.
-Harry Sawyerr, Ghana's Minister of Education in 1993 puts it better; "by 1985, the education system was destitute at every level (Sawyerr, 1997, p.3).
+Thus, the school system was left dejected, as basic resources and materials required for its running were not forth-coming from the government.
+Harry Sawyerr, Ghana's Minister of Education in 1993 puts it better; "by 1985, the education system was destitute at every level" (Sawyerr, 1997, p.3).